AzeemWaqarr/Generative-AI-Model-Implementations/README.md

 # Generative-AI-Model-Implementations

-Implementation of Perceptrons, CNNs, and RNNs for AI experiments.
+Implementation of Perceptrons, CNNs, and RNNs for AI experiments

 ## 📌 Project Overview